turbaevsky/indicators/doc/CY.md

 1. Some stations may have reported quarterly values or rolling three-month values as monthly data.
 This is incorrect.
 By including data over a longer time period, the effects of chemistry excursions are masked to a greater extent.
 Because these excursions can have a significant effect on a plant, it is mandatory to identify them monthly (on the day(s) they occur).
 (Some of the confusion comes from differences between the INPO and the WANO definitions.
 This indicator was initially developed and used in the U.S.  U.S. data has always been collected on a monthly basis.
 Later, WANO adopted many of the U.S. indicators.
 At that time, WANO allowed less frequent reporting in order to obtain a higher level of participation worldwide.).
 Now data will be collected monthly and reported at least quarterly.

 2. At some stations, personnel have erroneously believed that following a startup they should only include samples (especially metal transport data) taken after the plant chemistry values have stabilized.
-This is incorrect one of the objectives is to monitor chemistry excursions during startup after the required power levels are reached.
+This is incorrectone of the objectives is to monitor chemistry excursions during startup after the required power levels are reached.
 Corrosion product samples should be initiated at the correct power level as indicated in the appropriate reactor type section of this manual.

 3. Some stations assume that if they only operated a portion of a day and had been shut down the rest of the month, that portion of a day did not count for CEI-W data collection.
 This is incorrect.
 If any time during the month the power or temperature requirements for a monthly CEI-W data element are met, then data must be collected and reported.

 ### Reactor Type Groups

 | Group | Reactors
 |---|---
 |Group A	|BWR / LWCGR
 |Group B	|PWR (RSG) / PHWR / VVER / Fast Breeder
 |Group C	|PWR (OTSG)
 |Group D	|AGR / GCR / Magnox